simran-padam/sales-analysis/README.md

 For certain households, demographic information as well as direct marketing/ campaign history is also available.

+Based on data, the task is to predict potential customers for a segment of product.

 ## Data

 hh_demographic: This table contains demographic information for a portion of households.
 Due to nature of the data, the demographic information is not available for all households.